God Talks with Arjuna: The Bhagavad Gita

 God Talks with Arjuna: The Bhagavad Gita is a posthumously published non-fiction book by the Indian yogi and guru Paramahansa Yogananda (1893–1952).
 It is a two-volume work containing an English translation and commentary of the Bhagavad Gita.
 It explicates the Bhagavad Gitas psychological, spiritual, and metaphysical elements.
-It was originally published in 1995 in Los Angeles by the Self Realization Fellowship, and later published in other countries and languages.
+It was originally published in 1995 in Los Angeles by Self Realization Fellowship, and later published in other countries and languages.
 The book is significant in that unlike other explications of the Bhagavad Gita, which focused on karma yoga, jnana yoga, and bhakti yoga in relation to the Gita, Yogananda's work stresses the training of one's mind, or raja yoga.
 The full title of the two-volume work is God Talks with Arjuna: The Bhagavad Gita – Royal Science of God Realization – The Immortal Dialogue between Soul and Spirit – A New Translation and Commentary.

 Inception

 Yogananda wrote that Sri Yukteswar had told him in his early years: "You perceive all the truth of the Bhagavad Gita as you have heard the dialogue of Krishna and Arjuna as revealed to Vyasa.
 Go and give that revealed truth with your interpretations: a new scripture will be born."

-Yogananda left India in 1920 for America and give his first speech at the Congress of Religious Liberals.
+Yogananda left India in 1920 for America and gave his first speech at the Congress of Religious Liberals.
 During this time he gave more than 150 talks and wrote articles.
 He also gave weekly classes in Boston that would consist of a half-hour exposition of the Bhagavad Gita, a half-hour exposition of the Gospels, and a half-hour discourse demonstrating their unity.

 A serialization of Yogananda's commentary on the Gita started in Self-Realization Fellowship’s magazine in 1932.
 His allegorical interpretation of the Gita allowed him to talk at length about a wide variety of spiritual and philosophical topics, and he generated so much material that the serialization was able to continue until nearly two decades after his death in 1952.

 According to Daya Mata, Yogananda began to revise and compile the material into a book in 1948, with the help of his editor, Tara Mata (Laurie Pratt).
 Daya Mata said that in addition to editing, their work included "addition of new inspirations — including many details of yoga's deeper philosophical concepts that he had not attempted to convey in earlier years to a general audience..."
 The labor involved was extensive.
 Yogananda finished the first draft in 1950, but the book was not completed until 1995, after Yogananda's disciple Mrinalini Mata took responsibility for the project.